chat icon

 The outside antenna captures a weak signal outside of the building.
 The repeater amplifies the strength of the signal.
 The inside antenna relays the enhanced cell signal through the inside of the structure.
 This model of cellular repeater technology is also called a passive distributed antenna system, or passive DAS.MTT Targeting in a commercial property-min

 Any space with at least a weak cell signal available can benefit from a signal repeater.
-Commercial repeaters from WilsonPro can serve facilities upwards of 100,000 sq. ft. in size.
-They don’t come with post-purchase recurring fees or the expenses and headaches of small cell networks.
-With Multi Tower Targeting, many of our repeater systems work on every network and with all U.S. carriers, including Verizon, AT&T, T-Mobile, Sprint, and UScellular.
+Commercial repeaters from WilsonPro can serve facilities upwards of 100,000 sq. ft. in size, and they don’t come with post-purchase recurring fees or the expenses and headaches of small cell networks.
+Thanks to a feature known as Multi Tower Targeting, many of our repeater systems work on every network and with all U.S. carriers, including Verizon, AT&T, T-Mobile, and UScellular.

 The Benefits of Cellular Repeaters